samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 #### Rolling 20 or 1

-If you roll a 20 on the d20 (called a “natural 20”) for an attack roll, the attack hits regardless of any modifiers or the target’s AC.
-This is called a Critical Hit (see “[Combat](#Combat)” later in this chapter).
+If you roll a 20 on the d20 (called a "natural 20") for an attack roll, the attack hits regardless of any modifiers or the target’s AC.
+This is called a Critical Hit (see "[Combat](#Combat)" later in this chapter).

-If you roll a 1 on the d20 (a “natural 1”) for an attack roll, the attack misses regardless of any modifiers or the target’s AC.
+If you roll a 1 on the d20 (a "natural 1") for an attack roll, the attack misses regardless of any modifiers or the target’s AC.

 ### Advantage/Disadvantage